2/23/20. Added Video Shootout and updates to the 400 series as a whole.

 What really stood out to me was the Timbre of the instruments.
 What is Timbre?
 It’s like I discovered this newfound appreciation for how an instrument or a band is truly supposed to sound.
 Here’s the best way I can describe what I experienced:

 It’s like a blanket was taken off of certain aspects of the recording.
 Imagine the true character of a person, the stuff we don’t see, the condition of their heart.
 This became especially apparent on Led Zeppelins “Over the hills and far away.”
 It was like hearing the song in an entirely different light.
 Granted I was plugged up to a Bryston BHA-1, and I’m sure the source file was immaculate, but I just couldn’t believe it.
-People talk about laser like precision with the HD600’s (which is true), but this took it to a new level.
+People talk about laser-like precision with the HD600’s (which is true), but this took it to a new level.
 Learn more:Sennheiser HD600 Review!
 It was as if the guitars actually had a true personality in and of themselves.
 Like you were connecting with Pages heart (and the band as a whole for that matter) on some level.
-Like all our lives we always hear music, but this was more than just hearing.
-It was more of an enlightenment of sorts.
+All our lives we’ve always heard music, but this was more than just hearing.
+It was more of an enlightening.
 And no I wasn’t high. 😛

 Another example of this came on Pink Floyd’s “Time.”
 Unfortunately, this experience was neither bad nor good.
 It was more revealing than anything.
 I’ve heard the song probably over a thousand times, but it sounded different this time.
 Those jangly guitars started to really stand out, and not necessarily in a good way.
 It was as if someone stripped David Gilmour naked and exposed him.
 Don’t get me wrong, the guitars didn’t sound bad.
 But they had this raw energy that’s hard to put into words.
 I could hear them so clearly that it was almost scary.
 In the past, I kind of knew they were there, but the way they came off was muffled, perhaps a bit distant.
 But here, they almost take center stage and demand that you pay attention to them.
 They want you to notice how fast they are and how much texture they’re able to discern for you.
 Like a painter?